All Episodes

 10,000 people move to Little Connecticut.

-People moving to upstate New York to New Jersey to Pennsylvania.
+People moving to upstate New York, to New Jersey, to Pennsylvania.

-So it just it just keeps spiraling.
+So it just keeps spiraling.

 It just grows exponentially.